tencentyun/intlcloud-documents/yehe_doc/数据库/时序数据库 CTSDB/产品简介/地域和可用区_intl_en.md

 Private network communication:
 - Tencent Cloud resources in the same VPC within the same region under the same account can communicate with each other over private network.
 They can also be accessed via [private IPs](https://intl.cloud.tencent.com/document/product/213/5225).
 - The networks of different regions are isolated.
 Tencent Cloud services in different regions cannot communicate via a private network by default.
-- Tencent Cloud services in different VPCs can communicate each other over [Cloud Connect Network](https://intl.cloud.tencent.com/zh/document/product/1003) which is fast and stable.
+- Tencent Cloud services in different VPCs can communicate each other over [Cloud Connect Network](https://intl.cloud.tencent.com/document/product/1003) which is fast and stable.

-## Availability Zone
+## Availability Zones
 An availability zone (AZ) is a physical IDC of Tencent Cloud with independent power supply and network in the same region.
 It can ensure business stability, as failures (except for major disasters or power failures) in one AZ are isolated without affecting other AZs in the same region.
 By starting an instance in an independent availability zone, users can protect their applications from being affected by a single point of failure.

 ## Supported Regions and AZs